 - additive manufacturing

 The CDT begins with a Manchester-based three-month taught programme, with a subsequent integrated training programme throughout.
 Research projects are co-created during the first six months by you, the supervisors and industrial, clinical and patient stakeholders.

 The three-month taught programme includes four 15-credit taught units to provide a foundation in Advanced Biomedical Materials:

-All students will have the opportunity to undertake a three-month placement in an industrial or academic setting, in the UK or overseas, to enhance their CV during this four-year PhD programme.
+All students will have the opportunity to undertake a three-month placement in an industrial or academic setting - either in the UK or overseas - to enhance their CV during this four-year PhD programme.

-Students will benefit from an innovative research-training environment that is unique in the UK.
+Students will benefit from an innovative research-training environment, unique in the UK.
 Through the Henry Royce Institute Manchester, students will have access to £4 million of specialist biomedical materials research equipment in the areas of bioelectronics, fibre technology, additive manufacturing and improved pre-clinical characterisation.

-Furthermore, an additional £8 million investment in the same themes will be made by February 2020, which includes light sheet and in vivo confocal microscopes at the Henry Royce Institute Sheffield, as well as additive manufacture and biomechanics suite and novel fibre technology equipment at Manchester.
+Furthermore, an additional £8 million investment in the same themes will be made by February 2020, including light sheet and in vivo confocal microscopes at the Henry Royce Institute Sheffield, as well as additive manufacture and biomechanics suite and novel fibre technology equipment at Manchester.

 How to apply